easyrdf/easyrdf/README.md

 Downloads
 ---------

-The latest version of EasyRdf can be downloaded from GitHub.
+The latest version of EasyRdf can be [downloaded from GitHub].

 Links